 Varying your intensity — sometimes called undulation — is necessary for long-term progress, particularly if you already have a few years of training experience.
 If you thrash yourself every time you bench, you might be training harder than you can reliably recover from and adapt to.

 [Read More: The Best HIIT Workouts for Any Fitness Goal]

 Instead, consider alternating your intensity each time you perform the bench press.
 If you bench twice per week, you could dedicate one day toward low-volume, high-intensity training, and then do the opposite on the subsequent session.
 Both approaches will contribute to your overall strength.

 Select the Right Accessory Exercises

-You should select from both single-joint isolation movements and other compound lifts when choosing your bench press accessories.
+You should select from both single-joint isolation movements and other compound lifts when choosing your bench press accessory exercises.
 Isolation exercises like the pressdown or reverse curl are great for increasing your work capacity and muscle mass.
-Compound accessories, such as the close-grip bench or dip can help strengthen specific muscles or ranges of motion that you can’t access through your standard bench.
+Compound accessories, such as the close-grip bench press or dip can help strengthen specific muscles or ranges of motion that you can’t access through your standard bench.

 You should pay heed to how you breathe while you bench.
 Proper breathing protocols for high-effort lifting involve filling your chest with air and bracing your core as though you were about to be punched in your stomach.